codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 getVar()
 --------

+.. important:: This method exists only for backward compatibility.
+Do not use it
+    in new projects.
+Even if you are already using it, we recommend that you use another, more appropriate method.

 The ``getVar()`` method will pull from ``$_REQUEST``, so will return any data from ``$_GET``, ``$POST``, or ``$_COOKIE`` (depending on php.ini `request-order <https://www.php.net/manual/en/ini.core.php#ini.request-order>`_).

 .. warning:: If you want to validate POST data only, don't use ``getVar()``.